JackWarshaw/Jacks-Personal-Work/index.md

 # Personal Portfolio
-Here's a selection of my work as a game developer, writer, and programmer.
+Here's a selection of my work as a game designer, writer, and programmer.
 I hope you enjoy, and if you have any comments feel free to reach out at jackwarshaw10@gmail.com .

 ----